richardr1126/OpenReader-WebUI/README.md

   ghcr.io/remsky/kokoro-fastapi-gpu:v0.2.4
 ```

+> Adjust environment variables as needed for your hardware and use case.

 </details>

-> **Note:**
+> **⚠️ Important Notes:**
+> - For best results, set the `-e API_BASE=` for OpenReader's Docker to `http://kokoro-tts:8880/v1`
-> - These commands are for running the Kokoro TTS API server only.
-For issues or support, see the [Kokoro-FastAPI repository](https://github.com/remsky/Kokoro-FastAPI).
+> - For issues or support, see the [Kokoro-FastAPI repository](https://github.com/remsky/Kokoro-FastAPI).
 > - The GPU version requires NVIDIA Docker support and works best with NVIDIA GPUs.
 The CPU version works best on Apple Silicon or modern x86 CPUs.
-> - Adjust environment variables as needed for your hardware and use case.

 ## Local Development Installation